RESEARCH STARTER

 Another type of linkage between metal and carbon atoms involves an electron-deficient linkage between a carbon atom and two metal atoms.
 The bonding is considered electron-deficient because the two bonds formed between the carbon atom and two metal atoms would normally contain four electrons (2 bonds x 2 electrons = 4 electrons).
 Certain compounds are capable of bonding the carbon atom to the two metal atoms using only three electrons, or 1.5 electrons per carbon-metal bond.
 Other names for this type of bonding are three-center, two-electron bonds, or banana bonds.
 Most commonly, this type of organometallic is formed when the identity of the metal is aluminum, beryllium, lithium, or magnesium.
 In the figure, the three-center, two-electron bonds occur in the Al-C-Al linkage shown.
 Electron-deficient organometallic compounds with other metals are possible, but rare.
 Many of these electron-deficient compounds form organometallic polymers.

 The remaining organometallic compounds have a synergistic linkage between the carbon and the metal.
 This is the most difficult of the types of organometallic compounds to describe.
-It involves the formation of a double bond between the metal and the carbon atom.
+It involves both σ donation and π back-donation between the metal and the carbon atom rather than a classical double bond.
 This is a stronger bond, since it involves two pairs of electrons shared between the carbon and metal atoms.
 One of the bonds formed is a normal σ bond, and the other bond in this case is a π-bond.
-The term "π-bond" refers to the fact that the bonding orbitals do not lie along the bonding axis of the molecule.
-One common type of organometallic compound exhibiting this kind of bonding is a metal bonded to carbon monoxide.
-It is this interaction that occurs in carbon monoxide poisoning.
+The term “π-bond” refers to the fact that the bonding orbitals do not lie along the bonding axis of the molecule.
+One common example exhibiting this kind of bonding is a metal bonded to carbon monoxide.
+A similar metal–carbon monoxide interaction occurs in carbon monoxide poisoning.
 In this case, the metal is iron contained in the hemoglobin of the blood.
 The carbon monoxide bonds very strongly to the iron atom, making it incapable of bonding and transporting oxygen.
-Another example of this type of bonding occurs between metals and cyanide.
+Another example of this type of bonding occurs between metals and cyanide, typically classified as coordination compounds.

-Sometimes the carbon-containing component possesses more than one carbon atom capable of bonding to the metal.
+Sometimes, the carbon-containing component possesses more than one carbon atom capable of bonding to the metal.
 One chemical substance, then, could form two, three, four, or more bonds to the metal.
 A metallocene is an example of this type of compound.
-The first of the metallocenes was ferrocene, synthesized in 1951 by Ernst Otto Fischer, a German chemist.
+The first of the metallocenes was ferrocene, first prepared in 1951; Ernst Otto Fischer later helped establish the chemistry of sandwich compounds.
 The structure of ferrocene is shown in the figure.
 The pentagons represent the C5H5- organic ion, with each corner of the pentagon representing a carbon atom with one hydrogen atom attached.

 A third way to classify organometallic compounds is according to the type of organic compound bonded to the metal.
 An example of this classification method would be the class of organometallic compounds known as metallocenes.
-What classifies a compound as a metallocene is the bonding of a metal atom to the organic compound cyclopentadiene.
-For example, ferrocene is iron bonded to two cyclopentadiene molecules.
-Stannocene is tin bonded to two cyclopentadiene molecules.
+What classifies a compound as a metallocene is the bonding of a metal atom to the organic compound cyclopentadiene ligands.
+For example, ferrocene is iron bonded to two cyclopentadiene ligands.
+Stannocene is tin bonded to two cyclopentadiene ligands.
 Another example of this type of classification is the metal carbonyls.

 The carbonyl refers to an organometallic compound in which carbon monoxide is attached to the metal atom.